GitExl/CTViewer/README.md

 - `/` render actor data

 Information about exits, treasure and actors is displayed when the mouse is over them.
 You can move to another scene or world by clicking on exits.

-Clicking on an actor will dump debug information about them to `stdout`.
+Left-clicking on an actor will activate it.
+Right-clicking will "touch" it.
+Clicking with the middle button will display debug information about them until somewhere else is middle-clicked.

 ## Examples